PROJECTS

 Cooloola Recreational Reserve and Great Sandy National Park Exotic Pine Tree Surveys

-Exotic pine trees (hybrids of Pinus elliotii, Pinus radiata and Pinus caribaea) are spreading throughout the Cooloola Recreational Reserve in the Great Sandy National Park, Rainbow Beach.
-These trees are introduced, invasive and a weed - once established they take over an area using allelopathic biochemicals to inhibit the growth of native plants.
-On a regional scale this diminishes the biodiversity of local native flora and subsequent fauna over time
+Exotic pine trees, including hybrids of Pinus elliotii, Pinus radiata and Pinus caribaea, are spreading throughout the Cooloola Recreational Reserve in the Great Sandy National Park, Rainbow Beach.
+These introduced species are invasive and classified as weeds.
+Once established, they dominate native habitats by releasing allelopathic biochemicals that suppress the germination and growth of surrounding native plants.
+Over time, this process reduces local biodiversity and alters natural ecosystem functions.

 Earthy inc. are the recipients of the Get Online Week Grant, funded Australian Governments Be Connected initiative and managed by The Good Things Foundation.